Multi-threading with TThread Part I¶

 Important features of TThread¶

-property ProcessorCount: LongWord;
+property ProcessorCount: LongWord;¶

 - Returns the number of cores in the system.

-procedure Terminate;
+procedure Terminate;¶

 - The

-. - It does not in any way attempt to terminate the thread in any other way, this just signals the thread that it should stop executing at the earliest possible moment.
+Terminatemethod simply changes theTerminatedproperty toTrue. - It does not in any way attempt to terminate the thread in any other way, this just signals the thread that it should stop executing at the earliest possible moment.

 Important

-When the thread contains a loop (which is common), the loop should end when Terminated
+When the thread contains a loop (which is common), the loop should end when Terminated becomes True (by default, it is False).
+During each iteration, check the value of Terminated, and if it is True, exit the loop promptly after any required cleanup.

-property FreeOnTerminate: Boolean;
+property FreeOnTerminate: Boolean;¶

 - If

-method finishes.
+FreeOnTerminateisTrue, the thread object is automatically freed when theExecutemethod finishes.
 This is useful for avoiding memory leaks and simplifying memory management in certain scenarios. - If

-, you need to free the thread object manually. - Use the OnTerminate property to get a notification of when the thread has terminated and will be freed.
+FreeOnTerminateisFalse, you need to free the thread object manually. - Use the OnTerminate property to get a notification of when the thread has terminated and will be freed.

 Tip

-instance from a different thread, because there is no guarantee that the thread instance still exists in memory.
+When setting FreeOnTerminate property to True, in general you may not read or write any property of the TThread instance from a different thread, because there is no guarantee that the thread instance still exists in memory.

 This implies 2 things: